 Make sure trees are not touching wires which would make it easy for wildlife to reach uninsulated transformers.
 Always call ICE and ask them to trim the trees back from power lines and transformers near your home.
 Never attempt to trim branches yourself – you risk being killed by electrocution.

-You can make a US tax deductible donation via PayPal through “Friends of Nosara” or you can also make a Costa Rican tax deductible donation through our non-profit foundation via a bank transfer by selecting “Offline Donation” to receive our Costa Rican bank details.
+You can make a US tax deductible donation via PayPal through our partners “International Animal Rescue” or you can also make a Costa Rican tax deductible donation through our non-profit foundation via a bank transfer by selecting “Offline Donation” to receive our Costa Rican bank details.
 Our Stop the Shocks program focuses on insulating power lines and transformers as well as educating the community which includes local schools.
 The average cost to insulate a household transformer ranges from $250-$550 USD with the average high voltage commercial transformer costing $950-$1500USD to insulate.
 Your tax deductible donation will be used towards insulating one of the many uninsulated transformers in Nosara or one you may designate.
-You can also donate towards care for one of our injured and orphaned monkeys.
-Find out more on our Adopt A Monkey page.